sourcegraph/helix-docker/README.md

     sourcegraph/helix-p4d:2020.2
 ```

+> [!WARNING]
-Please be noted that although the server survives over restarts (i.e. data are kept), but it may break if you change the options after the initial bootstrap (i.e. the very first run of the image, at when options are getting hard-coded to the Perforce Helix core server own configuration).
+> Please be noted that although the server survives over restarts (i.e. data are kept), but it may break if you change the options after the initial bootstrap (i.e. the very first run of the image, at when options are getting hard-coded to the Perforce Helix core server own configuration).

 To start a long-running production container, do remember to volume the data directory (`P4HOME`) and replace the `--rm` flag with `-d` (detach):